Very Bad Things

 Is Very Bad Things worth watching?

-Where can I watch Very Bad Things online?
+Where can I find Very Bad Things parents guide and age rating?

 Best Movies to Watch if you liked Very Bad Things